Other Complications

 Kidneys

-Complications for Diabetes Patient
+Complications for Diabetes Patients

 When diabetes affects the kidneys, the condition is called diabetic nephropathy.
 It is caused by damage to the small blood vessels in the kidneys, causing reduced blood flow to it while impairing its functions.
 If the high sugars are uncontrolled for a long time, then, it can eventually lead to kidney failure.
 This condition is the most prominent cause for dialysis and kidney transplants.